-- Testing procedures in checklists are often neglected [1] - There are some checklists that may not be fit for certain scenarios e.g. ditching (water landing) checklist for US Airways Flight 1549 assumed at least one engine was running [3], but in this scenario, there were none LF: What check lists and what scenarios? - Some checklists may make pilots "stuck" not widely implemented, could be fixed with "opt out" points. e.g. US Airways 1549, plane below 3000ft, could have skip to later in the checklist to something like turn on APU, otherwise plane will have limited control [3].
-LF: Yes, or might make them ignore the checklist.
+- Testing procedures in checklists are often neglected [1] - There are some checklists that may not be fit for certain scenarios LF: What check lists and what scenarios? - Some checklists may make pilots "stuck" LF: Yes, or might make them ignore the checklist.
 What criteria does that? - Checklists may take too long to carry out Swissair 111 LF: Yes.
 See Checklist manifesto test